QuiltMC/developer-wiki/wiki/versions/1.19/item/simple_item/markdown/simple_item.md

 For most items, all you need to do here is replace `simple_item` with your mod ID and `example_item` with the item name you set earlier.
 This file should go to your assets folder under `/models/item`.

-The texture file, as shown in the model, should match the identifier path, so in our case `textures/item/example_item.png`
+The texture file, as shown in the model, should match the path specified in the `Identifier`, so in our case `textures/item/example_item.png`

 ## Language Translation